 The DaBox is OK.
 Vivant missed some key features most other vape pens have.

 Overall the DaBox is a decent vape, but it is missing some basic stuff that seems to be on almost every other vape pen these days.
 The most important feature missing on DaBox is any kind of heat control.
 Reclaim sticking all over the place is another issue.
 DaBox does have some innovations though.
-The slide-in atomizer is an awesome idea and its glass chamber can fill up quickly with a strong hit.
+The slide in atomizer is an awesome idea and its glass chamber can fill up quickly with a strong hit.

 Below is a video version of the review that goes over the vape pen.

-The design was good and bad on this wax pen
+Design was good and bad on this wax pen

 The biggest design flaw for DaBox is no variation in heat at all.
-The Clapton coil scorches any wax.
+The clapton coil scorches any wax.
 Having variable voltage, wattage, or temp control allows you to vary the hit strength you want to take.
 We get it.

 Hard hits that are often too hard